Florida Buyer Broker

 Sometimes the commission amount paid by the listing office or seller to buyer brokers is less than the amount agreed upon between the buyer and buyer broker in the Buyer Broker Agreement or Contract.
 Consequently, the buyers with Buyer Broker Agreements will pay the difference per their contract with the broker.

-Why Florida Buyer Broker does not use a Buyer Broker Agreement or Contract in Florida real estate transactions.
+Why Florida Buyer Broker does not use a Buyer Broker Agreement or Contract.

 Florida Buyer Broker duties are spelled out in the Single Agent Notice disclosure.
 The disclosure is not a contract, when it is signed by the buyer it commits Florida Buyer Broker to work exclusively on the buyers behalf in the real estate transaction.
 I does not commit the buyer to anything.
 Florida Buyer Broker ask our buyers for what we give; honesty, integrity and loyalty from the buyer in return.

-Florida real estate Buyer Broker Agreement may not include a commitment for exclusive representation from a broker.
+Florida real estate Buyer Broker Agreements may not include a commitment for exclusive representation from a broker.

 The buyer broker contract does not guarantee the buyer exclusive representation in Florida.
 Why should a buyer commit to paying additional fees when the seller’s agent is agreeing to pay a portion of their fee to the buyers agent?
 How much time will it take to find the right property?
 Why limit the time it takes to finding a property by pressuring the buyer to make such an important decision based on a time limit given in a Buyer Broker Agreement?